Electrical and Computer Engineering

 Candidacy

-Admission to candidacy requires:- (a) successful completion of the qualifying examination (which satisfies the research tool requirement of the Graduate School) and (b) successful completion of 24 credit hours (which satisfies the residency requirement of the Graduate School).
+Admission to candidacy requires: (a) passing the Qualifying Examination and completion of the core courses (which satisfies the research tool requirement of the Graduate School), (b) passing the Preliminary Examination, and (c) successful completion of 24 credit hours (which satisfies the residency requirement of the Graduate School).

 Dissertation Committee

 Following the admission to candidacy, the School Director in consultation with the student’s advisor (dissertation supervisor) appoints the dissertation committee, which shall consist of five faculty members with at least one (but not more than two) outside the School.
 The student’s dissertation supervisor shall be one of the five members and shall chair this committee.
-The dissertation supervisor must have Direct Dissertation status.
-A non-ECBE faculty member with Direct Dissertation status may serve as a co-Supervisor along with a co-Supervisor who is a regular ECBE faculty member with Direct Dissertation status.
+The dissertation supervisor must be an ECBE faculty and have Direct Dissertation status.
+A non-ECBE faculty member with Direct Dissertation status may serve as a co-supervisor.

 Dissertation

-The Dissertation must be prepared in accordance to the “Guidelines for Dissertations, Theses and Research Papers” of the Graduate School.
-Dissertation approval is based on successful defense of the research performed in terms of originality, relevance and presentation (written and oral).
-This requires approval by at least 80 percent of the members of the dissertation committee.
+The dissertation must be prepared in accordance with the guidelines of the Graduate School.
+Dissertation approval is based on the successful defense of the research performed in terms of originality, relevance, and presentation (written and oral).

 Dissertation Defense